reisub/public_sufx/README.md

 ## Configuration

-`PublicSufx` also bundled with a cached copy of the public suffix list from publicsuffix.org and can be configured to download a fresh copy of the list on compilation by adding this in your `config.exs`:
+`PublicSufx` is bundled with a cached copy of the public suffix list from publicsuffix.org and can be configured to download a fresh copy of the list on compilation by adding this in your `config.exs`: